muritane/coordination-architecture/architectural_hygiene.md

 # Architectural Hygiene

-## Field Notes on Responsibility Routing, Buffer Ownership, and Topology-Safe Coordination
+## Responsibility Routing, Buffer Ownership, and Topology-Safe Coordination

 ---

-## What This Document Is
+## Status

 This document describes **architectural hygiene** as a property of systems that:

-- route execution, disturbance, and responsibility explicitly,
+- route execution, disturbance, and failure explicitly,
 - operate under uncertainty and partial observability,
-- include irreversible or horizon-dominant failure modes,
+- include irreversible or horizon-dominant risk,
 - and must remain viable without relying on hidden sinks, heroics, or moral pressure.

-Architectural hygiene is treated as a **topological and structural condition**, not:
+Architectural hygiene is treated as a **topological and structural condition**, not as:

 - a personal virtue,
 - a cultural norm,
 - a leadership style,
 - or an ethical stance.

-The perspective is **operational and diagnostic**, not normative.
+The perspective is **operational and diagnostic**, not prescriptive or moral.

 ---

+## Scope

+This account applies to any system that:

+- coordinates multiple executors,
+- allocates shared resources,
+- propagates disturbance across interfaces,
+- substitutes operators or evaluators,
+- or accumulates load under repeated execution.

+Examples include organizations, infrastructures, protocols, institutions, markets, governance systems, and long-running projects.

+---

-## What This Document Is Not
+## What This Document Does Not Do

 This document does **not**:

 - prescribe generosity or restraint,
-- rank behaviors morally,
+- rank behavior morally,
 - prohibit helping or sacrifice,
 - eliminate trust or goodwill,
+- assume adversarial intent,
-- require full formalization of all responsibilities.
+- or require complete formalization of all responsibilities.

-It does not assume adversarial agents.
-It does not assume benevolence.
+It describes **when systems remain structurally legible under load**, not how people ought to behave.

 ---

 ## Intended Use

-This document is meant to function as:
+This document is intended as:

 - a lens for diagnosing hidden load concentration,
 - a vocabulary for discussing responsibility routing failures,
 - a way to reason about refusal without moralization,
-- a complement to epistemic hygiene and consequence topology.
+- a complement to consequence topology and epistemic hygiene.

 It is a **thinking aid**, not a governance framework.